Western National Bank (Louisville, KY)

 Cause Details

-Capital badly impaired by losses, leading to steady withdrawals for several days
+Examiner found capital badly impaired by losses, prompting steady withdrawals over several days.

 Newspaper Excerpt